januszgrze/bitcoinrollups/thebasics/blog_links.md

 ## Blogs, articles and threads on Bitcoin rollups

-You can find the full list of video and audio materials in the sections below.
+You can find the full list of written materials in the sections below.

 ---